 Each student MUST have emergency information on file in the school office.
-This information must be completed on the online PowerSchool enrollment.
-Please inform the office if your home or work telephone number, address, custodial changes, authorization for pick up or any other information needs changed.
+This information must be completed as part of the online PowerSchool enrollment.
+Please inform the office if your telephone number, address, custody, authorization for pick up, or any other information needs changed.